 A practicum experience …

 - Applies public health skills and competencies.
-Students will identify the public health skills and competencies relevant to their area of interest that are most beneficial to their career advancement.
-Students will apply these skills and competencies in concert with knowledge gained from their coursework.
+Students identify the public health skills and competencies relevant to their area of interest that are most beneficial to their career advancement.
+Students apply these skills and competencies in concert with knowledge gained from their coursework.